Black-headed Tanager

 About the Black-headed Tanager

 The Black-headed Tanager belongs to the family Thraupidae, within the order Passeriformes.
-These birds typically live average 5 years, max recorded 8 years.
+These birds typically live 5-7 years with a maximum recorded of 9 years.

 How to Identify a Black-headed Tanager